ThisGuyIsNotAJumpingBear/AnotherWindOfChange/README.md

+# Project

+To create tweets sorted by years object, run `split_data.py`, the pickle file should be in `data/sorted_tweets.pkl`

 # TempoWiC - An Evaluation Benchmark for Detecting Meaning Shift in Social Media

 This repository contains the starting kit for the TempoWiC Shared Task for EvoNLP: The First Workshop on Ever Evolving NLP, co-located with EMNLP 2022.